Brendan-A-Wilson/Landing-Page/README.md

 # Landing-Page-Example

 ## Description
 This webpage is based on the website called All Plants.
-It is essentially a landing page that has buttons navagating to different sections of the page.
-The css framwork bootstrap is used to make the page more responsive, and to add features to the webpage like the carousel/slideshow.
+It is essentially a landing page that has buttons navigating to different sections of the page.
+The CSS framework bootstrap is used to make the page more responsive, and to add features to the webpage like the carousel/slideshow.

 ## Getting Started